joshuawills/X-Compiler/docs/language.md

 Although quite primitive, we have some basic IO functions as a standard library.

 `outInt` takes in an integer and prints it to stdout, followed by a newline.

+`outChar` takes in a character and prints it to stdout, followed by a newline.

 `outFloat` takes in a float and prints it to stdout, followed by a newline.